darosio/nima/README.md

 ## License

-We use a shared copyright model that enables all contributors to maintain the copyright on their contributions - see the [revised BSD license](LICENSE.txt) for details.
+We use a shared copyright model that enables all contributors to maintain the copyright on their contributions.

+All code is licensed under the terms of the [revised BSD license](LICENSE.txt).

 ## Contributing